Azure/azure-powershell/src/IotHub/IotHub/help/Invoke-AzIotHubQuery.md

 Accept wildcard characters: False
 ```

-### -ResponseTimeOut
+### -Top
-Number of seconds to wait until a result is received from the direct method.
+Maximum number of elements to return.
-Default is 10.
+By default query has no cap.

 ```yaml
 Type: System.Int32